Tenacious-Qi/Etch-a-Sketch/README.md

-This is the repository for my attempt at the etch-a-sketch exercise of TOP.
-I've had a bit of practice with DOM manipulation but definitely not feeling confident.
-I think the best thing to do is just start.
+This is the repository for my attempt at the etch-a-sketch exercise of The Odin Project. https://www.theodinproject.com/lessons/etch-a-sketch-project

-Setting up grid:
+It was a great exercise in DOM manipulation and breaking problems down into smaller pieces.
+I learned more about CSS grid and got some more practice with flexbox.
+I also had more practice with event listeners.
+It was fun figuring out how to make the range slider change the grid size.
+Best of all I made something I enjoy playing with!
-I know a bit of flexbox so that might help.
-I just started learning CSS grid, so maybe I'll use that (it has grid in the name, and I need a grid).
+For a future side project I might try to make it mobile and tablet friendly, so it can be used with a stylus pen or finger.